SenseNet/sn-client-js/README.md

  - **content.IsValid** - Indicates if all complusory fields has been filled
  - **content.SavedFields** - Returns an object with the last saved fields
  - **content.GetChanges()** - Returns an object with the changed fields and their new values
+ > If the *content* is partially loaded, only their *loaded* fields or references will be tracked.

 ### Hierarchical content comparison
 As sensenet ECM stores content in a tree-based repository, there are some methods for hierarchical comparison between content.
 These methods are: